 or click to choose from your device

-Upload the spreadsheet, upload the PDF, map the fields, preview real rows, and export the batch with a repeatable PDF mail merge workflow.
+Upload the spreadsheet, upload the PDF, map Excel columns to PDF fields or page positions, preview real rows, and export the batch with a repeatable PDF mail merge workflow.

 Start with the spreadsheet that already contains the rows you trust.
 Upload Excel or CSV directly in the browser, paste a public Google Sheet URL, or launch from the Google Sheets add-on.